farhanrahman0027/farhanrahman0027/README.md

 # Hey there, I'm Farhanur Rahman! 👋

-A passionate **Web Developer** and aspiring **Software Engineer** from **MANUU, Hyderabad**.
-I love creating seamless digital experiences and solving real-world problems with clean and efficient code.
+A passionate Web Developer and aspiring Software Engineer from MANUU, Hyderabad.
+I build clean, efficient, and user-focused digital experiences that solve real-world problems with simplicity and impact.

 ---